Skip to main content

 Seasonal Angle: When to Visit and What to Order

-Neapolitan pizza is not a highly seasonal format by nature , the core product (slow-proved dough, San Marzano-style tomatoes, fior di latte or buffalo mozzarella) stays consistent year-round.
-That said, Pizza Pilgrims has evolved its offer since the original market stall days, and the multi-location growth means the kitchen team has had room to develop the menu beyond the classics.
+Neapolitan pizza is not a highly seasonal format by nature, the core product (slow-proved dough, San Marzano-style tomatoes, fior di latte or buffalo mozzarella) stays consistent year-round.
+That said, Pizza Pilgrims has evolved its offer since the original market stall days, the multi-location growth means the kitchen team has had room to develop the menu beyond the classics.
 For a first visit, anchoring your order around the foundational Neapolitan styles gives you the clearest read on what makes this place worth the trip.
-If you are returning, the colder months tend to be when pizza as a format earns its keep most effectively , a warm room and a well-charred base hit differently in January than in August.
+If you are returning, the colder months tend to be when pizza as a format earns its keep most effectively, a warm room and a well-charred base hit differently in January than in August.
 Summer visits are better suited to an early sitting before the Soho crowds build.

 The evolution from market stall to certified BCorp with multiple UK sites represents a meaningful recent change in how Pizza Pilgrims operates.
 That scale brings both advantages (consistency, trained kitchen teams) and a question worth asking: does it still feel like the place that came out of a 4,500km research trip, or has it become a polished chain?
-Based on its continued positioning around slow-proved Neapolitan method, the answer leans toward the former , but it is a fair thing to weigh if authenticity of setting matters to you.
+Based on its continued positioning around slow-proved Neapolitan method, the answer leans toward the former, but it is a fair thing to weigh if authenticity of setting matters to you.

 Good For